phoenixframework/phoenix/C_routing.md

 The router supports other macros besides those for HTTP verbs like `get`, `post` and `put`.
 The most important among them is `resources`, which expands out to eight clauses of the match function.

-Put this line into your `router.ex` file inside the `scope "/" do` block: `resources "users", HelloPhoenix.UserController`.
+Put this line into your `router.ex` file inside the `scope "/", HelloPhoenix do` block: `resources "users", UserController`.
+(For this purpose, it doesn't matter that we don't actually have a `HelloPhoenix.UserController`.)

 Then go to the root of your project, and run `$ mix phoenix.routes`